afshinrahmati/system-design/README.md

 * A query language for APIs that allows clients to request exactly the data they need.
 * client can ask for specific data no more feching data
 ## SOAP(simple object access)
-* XML-based protocol with strict standards and it is good for enterprise application
+* XML-based protocol with strict standards and it is good for enterprise application.
-* it is good for financial and payment gateway because it is security and reliablitiy
+* it is good for financial and payment gateway because it is security and reliablitiy.

-##  Event-Driven Architecture(webhook)
+#  Event-Driven Architecture(message broker,message queue)
+* you have some service and each service comminucate with each other forexample user want to send email so we user service user --synchronous Communication--> service Communication with api : - slow because you have to wait until the response come and they are tight coupling so for handling this problem we have soulation EDA(Event-Driven Architecture) instead of our service commiunicated to each other between them we have a interface(broker,message broker)
++ producer,Broker,Consumer
 * Uses message brokers like RabbitMQ, Kafka, or Redis.